 - Diversity, immigration, multiculturalism

 These topics can be approached through a variety of documentary styles: observational documentary (“fly-on-the-wall”), character-driven documentary, interview-based, video essay, strong narration, journalistic video report, etc.

-The winning project will receive the cash prize and be invited to screen their movie and attend the Democracy Night event in September 2019 in Montreal (travel expenses will be covered by the CSDC for non-MTL students).
+The winning project will receive the cash prize and be invited to screen their documentary and attend the Democracy Night event in September 2019 in Montreal (travel expenses will be covered by the CSDC for non-MTL students).